Beckhoff-USA-Community/TC_EventVideoPlayback/Documentation/docs/GettingStarted/Introduction.md

 This site serves as reference documentation for the TwinCAT Event Driven Playback Project.

+#### What is TcEventVideoPlayback and why would I use it?

+Great question!
+TcEventVideoPlayback provides and easy to use function for transforming cyclical images captured by TwinCAT Vision into video files based on a trigger input.
+These video files are logged to the internal Event Logger and can be played back with the included TwinCAT HMI control.

+**Example:** Lets say you keep having a machine down occurrence on a production machine.
+You already have an inspection camera installed, but you would like a way to see what is going on and why this keeps happening.
+In comes TcEventVideoPlayback...
+With a simple PLC function block, the images are loaded into a buffer when a trigger occurs, and then converted to a video file on the hard disk.

 ### Licenses and Disclaimers
 <span style="color:red">
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR